NatLibFi/ekirjasto-android-core/RELEASING.md

 - secret values in `local.properties`
     - make a copy of `local.properties.exmaple` and fill in the correct values

+First, update the version number in `gradle.properties`.

 Then, build the release version of the production flavor:
 - either by running `./scripts/build.sh release`
-- or in Android Studio
+- or manually in Android Studio
     - select the `simplified-app-ekirjasto` target (near the top-right)
     - go to: `View` > `Tool Windows` > `Build Variants`
     - select the `productionRelease` variant for `simplified-app-ekirjasto`